Wildlife Tracks & Traces

 Fees for scheduled Wildlife Tracks & Traces Walking Workshop: $100 per participant.

-Custom Courses: Custom, on-location Wildlife Tracks & Traces Walking Workshops are available by request at any time of year.
+Custom workshops: Custom, on-location Wildlife Tracks & Traces Workshops are available by request at any time of year.
 Help selecting a suitable location in your area is appreciated.
 This offering is perfect for outdoor clubs, and nature groups.
 Learn more.

 Outcomes: by the end of this course, participants will: